vitoralvesr/blog-draft/README.md

 # What's this?

-This was a mere code sample who turned into a blog, which will turn into a CMS.
+This was a mere code sample.
+I then became a blog.
+It will turn into a CMS.

 # Startup